 Other sources of funds may have specific guidelines and principles that must be followed for their funds.
+Specifically, Federal Funds must follow all the requirements in the Uniform Guidance in 2CFR 200.
+NCPC requires you to follow our cost principles if they are more restrictive than the Uniform Guidance in 2CFR 200.
 Accordingly, each grant agreement or contract related to sources of funds other than Smart Start should be reviewed carefully to ensure compliance with requirements.

-These Cost Principles are effective August 1, 2016, and apply to NCPC, the Local Partnerships, and their direct service providers and grantees.
+These Cost Principles are effective July 1, 2017, and apply to NCPC, the Local Partnerships, and their direct service providers and grantees.
 [The term "direct service providers" refers to external entities with whom a Smart Start Partnership subcontracts for services.]
 More restrictive provisions apply to direct service providers and grantees in several areas (Section B.7. - Condolences; Section B.10. - Employee Salaries and Fringe Benefits; Section B.14. - Food for Hosted Meetings and Events, Section B.18. - Interest; and Section B.29. - Severance Pay) as identified in bold text below.